togrupe/dlive-midi-tools/README.md

 Feature & Maintenance Release

 #### New Features
-- Bypass feature for sockets and channels sheet added
+- Bypass feature on channels, sockets and groups sheet added
 - Possibility to disable track numbering
 - Possibility to add two additional master-tracks
 - Possibility to add a custom track prefix